BenSwanepoel965/WyzeTalk/README.md

 ## 1. Config Linter

-Given a .yaml config file, a linter is used to check the validity of the contents inside i.t.o. syntactical and YAML formatting errors, but also config values that are invalid for the SQL template specified by the .yaml file itself.
+Given a .yaml config file, a linter is used to check the validity of the contents inside i.t.o. syntactical and YAML formatting errors, but also config values that are invalid for the SQL template specified by the .yaml file itself, by Wyzetalk standards.

 The .yamllint file is used to tweak and alter the formatting rules used to check the validity of the provided .yaml file.
 Based off of the errors provided, the linter will then make passes through the erroneous file and attempt to fix them.
 After each pass, the formatting check is run again afterwhich the linting process proceeds again if errors are still present.